makiweeb13/milkfish-classification-regression/README.md

 ---

 ## Objective
-To segment individual milkfish from aquaculture images, identify their size class (adult, semi-adult, juvenile), and generate a cleaned dataset for analysis.
+To analyze individual milkfish from aquaculture images, classify their size class, and estimate their weight through image processing and ensemble learning techniques.

 ---